waqasedhi/learn_git_and_github/learning_stages.md

 # Git and GitHub learning steps and command cheat sheet
 ## Introduction
 #### What is version control?
-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+Version control, also known as source control, is the technique of tracking and managing changes to codes and these are the systems that are software tools that enable software teams to manage modifications to source code as time passes.

 #### Local version control system
 While simply copying files into different directories is a common version-control method, it's prone to errors and accidental overwrites.
 To address this, programmers created local VCSs (version control systems) that store file changes in a database for better management.
 RCS is a popular local VCS that stores file changes as patches, allowing for file reconstruction at any point in time.